knative/test-infra/tools/coverage/README.md

 ## Build and Release

-run `make coverage-dev-image` to build and upload staging version.
+Run `make coverage-dev-image` to build and upload a staging version, intended for testing and debugging.
 Staging version can be triggered on PR through command `/test pull-knative-<repository name>-go-coverage-dev`.